 How to Grow Sunflowers at Home

-If you want to cut your sunflowers do so early in the morning and make sure you use a tall vase so that their heads are support.
+If you want to cut your sunflowers, do so early in the morning and make sure you use a tall vase so that their heads are supported.

 I covered all of the costs involved in writing this article.
 However, this sunflower fields in Ohio post includes affiliate links.
 That means if you click through and end up making a purchase I will receive a small commission.
 I wanted to make sure you were aware of this.